HelyusHD/FTD/Projects/GeneralMissileGuidance.lua/Readme.txt

 -- Then there are missile behaviours.
 -- A missile behaviour defines a method for a missiles to get to the enemy.

--- Last there are prediction guidances
+-- Last there are prediction guidances.
 -- A prediction guidance will predict the position of the enemie.
 -- This will allow you to hit fast and rapidly moving targets.